 lead to the next, like a flashlight progressively

-degree that we fulfill God’s trail of good works is the degree to which we
+extent that we walk on God’s trail of good works is the extent that we understand the surpassing riches of His

 (42j) Judgment